adishourya/DepthSense/README.md

 ## Code Navigation :
 Note that there is a code (report) pdf for every experiment , which goes into almost the detail you would need to understand the code
 But the script for the file might slightly defer .
 Mostly to adjust shape of the tensors to match the requirements of the loss functions
+You can find the whole code report (all reports appended in order of development of DepthSense) here :./CodeReport.pdf .Feel free to read the readme of evey foler to understand the code better.

     * Data Loaders :
         * ./data/loaders/data_loader_notebook.pdf: goes over making a simple dataset class with some utility classes like RandomCrop and Rescaling